livz/livz.github.io/_posts/2014-03-02-ctp-course-exam-review.md

 ---
-title:  "Cracking the Perimeter - Course and OSCE Exam Review"
+title:  "Cracking the Perimeter - Course and Exam Review"
 categories: [Opinion]
 ---